Vinny1120/Projects/README.md

 # Projects
-This is a repo where I showcase all of my personal projects.
+This is a repo where I showcase my personal projects.